yuliu3/yuliu3.github.io/_pages/about.md

 * Prior to that, I received a Bachelor's degree in communications engineering from Xidian University, Xi'an, China.

-* My research interests are centered around edge computing and networks, edge AI, and distributed quantum computing.
+* My research interests are centered around edge computing and networks, edge AI, LEO satellite networks, and distributed quantum computing.

 <br />